 String gauge refers to the thickness or diameter of the string, measured in thousands of an inch.
 String thickness includes the core wire along with the thickness of the winding wire, times two, to account for it wrapping around the central core wire.

 Generally speaking the heavier gauge of the string the more emphasis is placed on the mid to low range frequencies.
-The lighter the string the higher frequencies are emphasised more, and the brighter the tone, all things being equal.
+The lighter the string the higher frequencies are emphasized more, and the brighter the tone, all things being equal.

 Guitar strings – light vs medium